 (if you book before

-We have managed to see Ural Owl on all five tours to Estonia.
+We have managed to see Ural Owl on most of our Estonia tours.
 This one posed nicely in 2005.

 Cranes are common nesting birds in Estonia.
 At the time of our tour, local birds are starting to nest, while Russian birds are passing through.